310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Hajime %}
 Hnn… W-We really weren't imagining it then.
 It’s still scary, but it was the right choice to check what's going on.

-If there’s a scream then it must mean someone’s in trouble, right?
+If there’s a scream, then it must mean someone’s in trouble, right?

 I don't really know what happened, but we have to save them.
 {% endbubble %}